oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-data/helidon-data.md

 ### Configuring the project to be personal to you
-For this project all attendees will be operating on a shared database, updating the same table.
+For some version of this lab all attendees will are operating on a shared database, updating the same table.
 To ensure that your work doesn't interfere with other peoples work you need to provide a unique identity for yourself

 - In Eclipse, switch to the **helidon-labs-stockmanager** project.
 - Navigate into the folder **conf**